Jack12xl/ENM502-2021-hw3/README.md

 In my current version or ARCLC, the full newton's method(with `J_hat`) could hardly converge.
 I think that's the reason why the `lambda` vs iteration is not stable and smooth.

-On the other hand, we manage to see that the `U` could manage to switch on another branch(see the last two examples.).
+Despite, we still manage to see that the `U` could jump on another branch.
+As in last two examples, the hill-like and bowl-like solutions change signs when we are moving along the curve.

-For example, in the last example, the results jumps from the red branch to the green branch.

 In some circumstances(the first results), the `U` could sometimes move to `2pi^2` branch.